openstack/heat-templates/hot/software-config/elements/README.rst

 invoke a hook with the supplied configuration data, and return any outputs back to heat.

-When building an image, the heat-config element is required, along with the elements for the hooks which enable the preferred configuration methods.
+When building an image only the elements for the preferred configuration methods are required.
+The heat-config element is automatically included as a dependency.

 An example fedora based image containing all hooks can be built and uploaded to glance with the following: